Zaliznychnyi District, Lviv: Levandivka

 Starting from the 1960s Levandivka started developing as a microdistrict.
 During the 1970s and 1980s the area was known as Zhovtneve, but regained its historical name in the early 1990s.

 Levandivka is located on the watershed between the basins of the Black and Baltic Seas.

+Syhnivka

+The area of Syhnivka houses a municipal industrial park created by Lviv City Council with the support of the Ministry of Economy of Ukraine.
+According to the development project, the industrial zone is to take the area of over 30 hectares.
+A private industrial park is also active in the vicinity.